 4.2 million Texans are food insecure, including nearly 1 out of every 4 children.
 Addressing hunger is complex, and knowing how to engage is difficult.
 We all have some of the tools necessary to alleviate hunger, but none of us have all the tools.
 This is where the Texas Hunger Initiative (THI) comes in.
-As a project of the Baylor Collaborative on Hunger and Poverty, THI conducts university-based research to determine what interventions work, and provides the support and expertise to coordinate work in communities and put those programs into action.
+The Baylor Collaborative on Hunger and Poverty conducts university-based research to determine what interventions work, and provides the support and expertise to coordinate work in communities and put those programs into action.

 Support Child Nutrition Programs.
 Child nutrition programs are an essential way to ensure children have access to three healthy meals a day.
 Unfortunately, these programs are often underutilized.
 The Texas Hunger Initiative provides the expertise, support, and planning to help organizations increase capacity and participation in their programs.
 Learn more.